screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 I Std   IPAtver IStd    I
 J\\I

-Psubtype: definesthecontrolsubtype.
+Psubtype: defines the control subtype.

-PAtver: 2bitDelta-tversionnumber.
+PAtver: 2bit Delta-t version number.

 Subtype dependent: defined for each sub type.

 Psubtype = 1: Rendezvous packet.
 Packet header fields for a Rendezvous packet are the following.

-Ptype: Set2,Direct-control.
+Ptype: Set 2, Direct-control.

-Pdn: Set0,donotNak.
+Pdn: Set 0, do not Nak.

-PprtctLev: Dependsonprotectionpolicyenforced.
+PprtctLev: Depends on protection policy enforced.

 Pid: Sequence number of next data bit receiver is currently known to expect.